matthewogtong/matthewogtong/README.md

 ## Hi! 👋 :
-As a dedicated iOS developer, I specialize in Apple's ecosystem, building robust and intuitive apps.
-I like to stay current with industry trends and occasionally share my insights and experiences writing articles.
+As a dedicated iOS developer, I specialize in building robust and intuitive apps within Apple's ecosystem.
+I strive to stay current with industry trends and enjoy sharing my insights and experiences through writing articles and making open source contributions.

-🕊️**Eager to collaborate and discuss on iOS Development**

 🧗🏓 **In my free time, I enjoy bouldering and ping pong**
 <br>